ReactForBeginners/course-overview/lecture1/README.md

 	React.render(<App />,  document.getElementById("content"));

 This example also force you to get familiar with the Reacts event system, but don't worry, it's very simple.
 We hook an event listener onto the button, listening for the **onClick** event.
-When this is triggered, we call the **handleClick** function.
+When this is triggered, we call the **handleClick** function, which is available through the **this** keyword.

-The **handleClick** function then call **this.setState()** which toggle the active variable between true & false.
+The **handleClick** function then calls **this.setState()** which toggle the **active** variable between true & false.

+## Where should the state live?

+Let's say that your

 ## Inverse data flow

-At this point, it's about time to look
+We've talked a lot about how data only flows one way in React, downstream, from parent to child.
+That's not entirely true, as there is an inverse data flow.

+An example is when a form component deep into the hirearchy need to change the state in one of its ancestors components.